lucasgabrielson/floradex/README.md

 1. Create a database named `floradex`,
 2. The queries in the `tables.sql` file are set up to create all the necessary tables and populate the needed data to allow the application to run correctly.
-The project is built on [Postgres](https://www.postgresql.org/download/), so you will need to make sure to have that installed.
-We recommend using Postico to run those queries as that was used to create the queries,
+The project is built on [Postgres](https://www.postgresql.org/download/)
 3. Open up your editor of choice and run an `npm install`
 4. Create an account with Google Cloud Platform, AWS, and Trefle.io
 5. Obtain API Key from Google and Trefle